BASE: Solution (Part 3/4)

 Below is an example of the solution for Project Paraíso de Ballenas in Colombia.
 It involves:

-• Waste Collection: Collections from beaches and other hard-to-access areas along the Pacific Coast near Buenaventura, helping to protect Whale nurseries that sit off the coast.
+• Waste Collection: Collections from beaches and other hard-to-access areas along the Pacific Coast near Buenaventura, helping protect Whale nurseries that are just off the coast.

 • Sorting: Plastics are transported - sometimes by boat - to be sorted at the MRF into different plastic types.